UMM-CSci-3601/intro-to-git/README.md

 automatically run our tests whenever someone makes a change, and holler at us if someone breaks the tests.

+:zzz: (We're going to do this lab as individuals to make sure everyone's system is set up and working.)
-The discussion below assumes that people are paired up in the lab, but we want to make sure everyone has hands on experience with these tools and ideas.
+~~The discussion below assumes that people are paired up in the lab, but we want to make sure everyone has hands on experience with these tools and ideas.
 This sort of _pair programming_ will be common throughout the class and beyond, with two people working together.
 It is common in these settings for